dionyziz/Automata/README.md

 Deployment
 ==========

-You will need apache with wsgi_mod and Python 2.7
+For Apache with wsgi_mod and Python 2.7

 First configure your application.